 It's like having a pharmacist for a best friend

 This medication belongs to a family of medications known as biological response modifiers ("biologics") or TNF blockers.
-It is used alone or in combination with another medication, methotrexate, to treat moderately to severely active rheumatoid arthritis (RA).
-Certolizumab pegol is also used alone or in combination with methotrexate to treat moderately to severely active psoriatic arthritis when other disease-modifying medications have not worked.
-For both conditions, it may used alone if methotrexate is not tolerated.
+It is used alone or in combination with another medication, methotrexate, to treat moderately-to-severely active rheumatoid arthritis (RA).
+Certolizumab pegol is also used alone or in combination with methotrexate to treat moderately-to-severely active psoriatic arthritis when other disease-modifying medications have not worked.
+For both conditions, it may be used alone if methotrexate is not tolerated.
 Certolizumab pegol may also be used to treat ankylosing spondylitis that has not responded to other treatments.

 For people with the immune conditions, their bodies overproduce a protein called tumour necrosis factor (TNF), which causes pain, inflammation, and damage.
 Certolizumab pegol blocks the production of TNF and decreases the inflammation in the joints.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.